 In our current market conditions, now the time is more important than ever to diversify where you get your loads.
-Shippers are making changes, smaller to medium brokers are getting chances at taking some market share and newcomers are improving the carrier agreements to provide more favorable conditions for the carriers.
-Go through your list of brokers/shippers from the past quarter and make sure your business is diversified and if you are heavily relying on a single or dual source, we recommend getting out there and testing the market heavily to increase your broker/customer list and making sure you are maximizing all that is out there at this moment.
+Shippers are making changes, smaller to medium brokers are getting chances at taking some market share.
+And newcomers are improving the carrier agreements to provide more favorable conditions for the carriers.
+Go through your list of brokers/shippers from the past quarter and make sure your business is diversified.
+If you are heavily relying on a single or dual source, we recommend getting out there and testing the market heavily to increase your broker/customer list.
+Making sure you are maximizing all that is out there at this moment.
 You will still move and practice your due diligence as you always do, but now you will add more baskets to divide your eggs into.

 Autor: Merge Transit